My life goes has been going by in slow motion. Tonight, something snapped.

 -Spring Break in Spokane/Cali was amazing.
 No schedule.
 Just the best friend, a car and nothing but time :) Conquered every roller coaster at six flags.

--Roadtrip to Portland: Something everyone must do- roll down the windows and sing along to disney and throwback songs for 3 hours straight
+-Roadtrip to Portland: Something everyone must do- roll down the windows and sing along to disney and throwback songs for 3 hours straight.
+B2M, anyone?

 -Daffodils: Have the sweetest scent.
 I’m a big fan.
 There’s a vase sitting next to me.
 Today, they’re my favorite flower.

--Spent an afternoon w/my ipod in Northgate and after missing 2 busses, ended up coming home with 4 new books that I will probably not get through.
+-Spent an afternoon in Northgate and after missing 2 busses, ended up coming home with 4 new books that I will probably not ever get through.
 I think for 2 of them I just liked the cover art too much to put them back.